vesellov/bitdust.docs.old/api.md

 ### automats\_list()

-Return a list of all currently running state machines.
+Returns a list of all currently running state machines.

     {'status': 'OK',
      'result':  [  { 'index': 1,